Dennis Argall

-Dennis Walter Argall (born 7 July 1943) is a retired Australian diplomat and senior career officer with the Department of Foreign Affairs and Trade (DFAT).
+Dennis Walter Argall (7 July 1943 – 13 June 2023) was an Australian diplomat and senior career officer with the Department of Foreign Affairs & Trade.
 He was Australia’s Ambassador to China from 1984 until 1985.
+A tribute in John Menadue's, public commentator, and formerly a senior public servant and diplomat, journal of public policy, Pearls and Irritations described him as "curious, funny, fiercely intelligent, committed to social justice, and fairly often the world had to catch up with him.
+He didn’t laugh at sexist and racist jokes, he didn’t find them funny.
+He was a career diplomat, a former Ambassador to China, and he wrote the first speech in the Australian Parliament that talked about human rights."

 Biography

 Argall was born in Newcastle, New South Wales.
-His father worked for the Commonwealth Bank of Australia and he grew up in Newcastle, Sydney, and Maryborough before returning to Sydney.
+His father worked for the Commonwealth Bank and he grew up in Newcastle, Sydney, and Maryborough before returning to Sydney.
 He attended Newington College (1955–1959) on a scholarship and completed a Bachelor of Arts degree with honours in anthropology at the University of Sydney.

-Argall in 1964 married Pamela Orr.
-Their two children, Susan and Simon, were born in Manila, Philippines (1966) and in Canberra Australia (1967) respectively.
-The marriage broke up in Rome in 1969.
-In 1974 Argall married Margaret Gray (1949- 2001).
-They had three children: Nicholas (who attended his first political demonstration at two weeks of age at Parliament House, Canberra, on 11 November 1975), Elizabeth (1980) and Catherine (1983).
-Margaret was a career diplomat whose career also led into other areas of government and school administration.
-As founding secretary of the Canberra Montessori Society she lobbied successfully for a Montessori School to be established within the ACT public schools system.
-Margaret was killed in 2001 by a brain tumour.

-Since 2009, Argall has been partner of Helen Backhouse, for many years a leading figure in the community service sector in the Illawarra and Shoalhaven areas of Australia.
-They live in North Nowra, Australia.
+Argall died in Nowra on 13 June 2023, at the age of 79.

 Career

 Argall joined the Department of External Affairs (which later became the Department of Foreign Affairs) in January 1964.
-He was posted to Manila (1965-1967), Rome (1968-1969), and Washington DC (1976-1978) where he was Counsellor, later acting Minister.
+He was posted to Manila (1965–1967), Rome (1968–1969), and Washington DC (1976–1978) where he was Counsellor, later acting Minister.
 From 1972 to 1974 he worked in a policy area of the Department of Defence and then as Assistant Secretary in the Department of the Special Minister of State.

-In 1978 and 1979 he was senior advisor to Lionel Bowen MP, deputy leader of the Australian Labor Party in the Australian Parliament, before returning to Foreign Affairs as Assistant Secretary North Asia.
-Argall was later acting head of the North and South Asia Division in 1982 and 1983.

-Argall was Ambassador to China in 1984-1985.